KT12/Learning-R/README.md

-# Learning-R
+# R
-Just some exercises to learn R.
+Just some exercises to learn R through various tutorials